Back to devglow

 Start / stop processes

-Kill port conflictsmanual
+Kill port conflictsmanualmanual

-Built-in log viewerCLI
+Built-in log viewerscrollbackCLI

-Log search (⌘F)grep
+Log search (⌘F)search modegrep

-Multiple processestabs
+Multiple processespanestabs

 MCP server (AI agents)

-Per-project commands
+Per-project commandstmuxinator

 GUI interface